Those mysterious childrens coffins in Edward IV’s vault….

 Timeline of References as supplied by St Georges Chapel

 ( A) S.M.
 Bond, The Monuments of St George’s Chapel (Historical Monographs series no. 12): describes the memorial stone placed in the Chapel for Princess Mary and Prince George in 1789 and briefly describes why they are thought to be buried there: “In Vetusta Monumenta, Vol. III, p.
 4, an account is given of the finding, in 1789, in a vault near that of Edward IV, of what were supposed to be the bodies of his daughter, Mary, and his third son, George, Duke of Bedford.
 The slab then placed in the aisle, by Emlyn, was in the same style as his slab to Edward IV.
 Britton, in his Architectural Antiquities of Great Britain, 1812, Vol. III, p.
-45, describers the later finding of two coffins in what is now called the Albert Memorial Chapel, which were also thought to contain the bodies of Mary and George.
+45, describes the later finding of two coffins in what is now called the Albert Memorial Chapel, which were also thought to contain the bodies of Mary and George.
 On 30 July, 1813, these two coffins were also put under the stone already bearing their names (notes, X.23).”

 (B) D. & S. Lysons, Magna Britannia, vol. I, pt.
 I, Berkshire (reprint of an 1806 publication), p.
 471 and note: talks about the 1810 discovery of Prince George’s coffin and the inscription on it – serenissimus princeps etc.; describes the body supposed to be that of Princess Mary as “enveloped in numerous folds of cere-cloth closely packed with cords”